 An object of this class represents a location in an application's code at which the library can insert instrumentation.
-A BPatch_image object (see description below) is used to retrieve a BPatch_point representing a desired point in the application.
+A BPatch_image object (see section 4.7) is used to retrieve a BPatch_point representing a desired point in the application.